 The Recovery Village recently surveyed more than two thousand respondents to better understand their experience with alcohol: how had alcohol impacted their life?
 How did they find help?
-What was detox and recovery like for them?
+What was alcohol detox and recovery like for them?
 Understanding how their peers recovered from alcohol addiction can help people feel more confident about getting the treatment they need.

 We surveyed 2,136 American adults who either wanted to stop drinking alcohol or had already tried to (successfully or not).
-We asked them about their alcohol use, reasons for drinking, alcohol-related outcomes, health and more.
+We asked them about their alcohol abuse, reasons for drinking, alcohol-related outcomes, health and more.
 In addition, 1,559 respondents had undergone a detox from alcohol and were asked about their detox experiences and how their recovery was going.
 Note: Some questions asked respondents to select each option that applied, so in a few instances, the total percentage will be greater than one hundred.

 Research shows that people who drink before the age of 15 are four times more likely to become addicted to alcohol later in life.
 Among those surveyed: